core-wg/oscore/draft-ietf-core-object-security.md

 Since the method (GET) doesn't allow payload, the Object-Security option carries the COSE object as its value.
 Since the response code (Content) allows payload, the COSE object is carried as the CoAP payload.

-The COSE header of the request contains an identifier (5f), indicating which security context was used to protect the message and a sequence number (42).
+The COSE header of the request contains an identifier (5f), indicating which security context was used to protect the message and a Partial IV (42).
 The option Uri-Path ("alarm_status") and payload ("OFF") are encrypted.

-The server verifies that the sequence number has not been received before.
+The server verifies that the Partial IV has not been received before.
 The client verifies that the response is bound to the request.

 ## Secure Subscribe to Sensor